Leprechaun817/clio/java/readme.md

 *   `List<Integer> getArgsAsInts()`

     Attempts to parse and return the positional arguments as a list of integers.
+    Exits with an error message on failure.

 *   `List<Double> getArgsAsFloats()`

     Attempts to parse and return the positional arguments as a list of floats.
+    Exits with an error message on failure.

 ### Commands